SaikrishnaPulipati533/TERRABLUE_XT_PREDICT_EL_FUTURE/README.md

 File Description:
 train_csv.csv - the training set

 test_csv.csv - the test set

 Data Fields

 id - observation ID

-time - timestamp for the given observation feature - target feature to be predicted
+time - timestamp for the given observation

+feature - target feature to be predicted

 Requirement:

-The value of feature attribute has to be predicted
+The value of feature attribute has to be predicted.

 A solution.csv file will have to be submitted in order to enter the leaderboard.
 Solution.csv file will consist of two fields:

 id: observation ID